knpuniversity/symfony/knpu/extra-doctrine-collections/add-new-collection-prototype.md

 Oh, but check out this `__name__` string: it shows up in a bunch of places inside the prototype.
 Scroll down a little to the embedded `GenusScientist` forms.
-If you look closely, you'll see that the fields in each of these forms has a different index *number*.
+If you look closely, you'll see that the fields in each of these forms have a different index *number*.
 The first is index zero, and it appears in a few places, like the `name` and `id` attributes.
 The next set of fields use one and then two.